manuelbieh/geolib/README.md

 ### `wktToPolygon(wkt)`

-Converts the Well-known text (a.k.a WKT) to polygon that Geolib undertands.
+Converts the Well-known text (a.k.a WKT) to polygon that Geolib understands.
 [https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Geometric_Objects](WKT)

 ```js